Committee to find next head of Southern Illinois University

 SIUE community pleads for President Dunn as board considers removal

-A 27-person committee has been formed to find the next president of Southern Illinois University in Carbondale.
+A 27-person committee has been formed to find the next president of Southern Illinois University.

-SIU has been without a president since Randy Dunn resigned in July amid controversy over improper hires.
-Dunn also came under fire for a proposed shift of funding between the Carbondale and Edwardsville campuses.
+SIU has been without a president since Randy Dunn resigned in July after he came under fire for a proposed shift of funding between the Carbondale and Edwardsville campuses.

 An executive search firm, Witt/Kieffer, will be paid $100,000 to $150,000 help advertise the job.